 Participants indicated that finding parking is burdensome and the lack of off-street parking creates a high demand for on-street parking.
-It was expressed that the City has too many parking meters that makes it inconvenient for shoppers and will discourage visitors from frequenting Pasadena.
+It was expressed that the City has too many parking meters, which makes it inconvenient for shoppers and discourages visitors from frequenting Pasadena.
 Participants were also discontent with the high price of parking, stating that five to ten dollars for parking is too expensive.

-A number of comments suggested examining existing resources and identifying shared parking opportunities or lowering the parking requirements for properties that are unable to meet the parking numbers imposed by the Zoning Code.
-Others commented that there is a shortage of parking and it is necessary to build more parking structures near major retail centers.
+A number of comments suggested examining existing resources and identifying shared parking opportunities or lowering the parking requirements imposed by the Zoning Code.
+Others commented that there is a shortage of parking and that it is necessary to build more parking structures near major retail centers.

-Tied into the shortage of parking are the policies in place to encourage Transit Oriented Developments (TODs).
+Tied into the shortage of parking are the policies in place to encourage Transit Oriented Developments (ΓODs).
 There was concurrence that the existing reduced parking requirements for TODs were not working.
+Participants believed newer developments in TODs did not always include adequate on-site parking.
 Some people thought that the lack of parking creates a spillover of parked vehicles in the surrounding areas.
-A secondary challenge is that offices and residential units may be difficult to rent because of the lack of parking.
+A secondary challenge is that offices, retail spaces and residential units may be difficult to rent because of the lack of parking.

 Comments from business groups related to parking echoed that of neighborhood associations.
-Concerns were expressed about the need for additional parking in the Central District and that people seem to have difficulty finding the existing parking structures and surface lots.
+Concerns were expressed about the TOD restrictions and the need for additional parking in the Central District and other business districts.
+People expressed difficulting in finding the existing parking structures and surface lots.
+East Pasadena commercial interests strongly supported removing parking restrictions in the TOD area around the Sierra Madre Villa Gold Line Station to allow for more parking to be incorporated in projects.